Liam Gallagher: Views

 Gallagher endorsed the Labour Party in the 2017 UK general election.
 He has discussed his concerns on climate change, having publicly praised Swedish climate activist Greta Thunberg, and voted for the Green Party in the 2019 UK general election.
 He has called people involved with cancel culture "fucking squares" and elaborated, "Unless they come around to your house and say you're cancelled, you're still going to do your fucking thing. ...
 You can still go and do your gig, there are people out there who are going to like what you've got to say."

 Hobbies

 Gallagher is a supporter of Manchester City FC.
 In 2019, he revealed that he never learned how to drive or swim.
 He has cited Quadrophenia, Scarface, Seven and Trainspotting as his favourite films.
 Whilst on The 2 Johnnies podcast, Gallagher revealed that he supported the Mayo Gaelic Football Team and watches the All-Ireland Senior Football Championship final every year.

-He also revealed that his favourite Oasis song is "Live Forever".